-Friendly Faces is overseen by the School Governors and is run by a small friendly team of six, Denine Hey who is the club manager, Jill Grenfell team Leader, Cath Lavin, Jess Lunn, Pat Haigh and Amanda Cardiss are all Play Workers.
+Friendly Faces is overseen by SLT and the School Governors and is run by a small friendly team of six: Denine Hey who is the club manager; Jill Grenfell who is the team leader; Cath Lavin; Jess Lunn; Pat Haigh and Kirsty Sykes are all play workers.

-Friendly Faces is a provision which provides childcare ie. Breakfast Club and After School Club for pupils of Robin Hood Primary School.
-We are based in two locations, Nursery to year 1 are based in the nursery, year 2 to year 6 are based in the annexe located at the back of the school in Reception’s playground.
+Friendly Faces is a provision which provides childcare before and after school for pupils at Robin Hood Primary School.
+Currently, due to government restrictions, we are based in the school hall.
+To comply with government guidelines, children are in class bubbles in this location to keep everyone as safe as possible.
 The club operates during term time only, opening Monday to Friday from 7:30 a.m. – 8:50 a.m. and 3:00 p.m. – 6:00 p.m.
 The club is closed on bank holidays and school training days.
-Friendly Faces is a payable service and charge £6 per session for the breakfast session, and £12 per session for the After School session; there is a 10% sibling discount to the eldest sibling.
+Friendly Faces is a payable service and costs £6 per breakfast session and £12 per after school session; there is a 10% sibling discount to the eldest sibling.

 There are a number of indoor and outdoor activities which the club provides for the children.
-We have access to the Reception playground and use this daily playing team building games together.
-The children have access to a range of equipment including: scooters, space hoppers, skipping ropes, footballs, tennis bats and balls and ankle skips.
-When on the field there are tents available so the children can use their imagination by making dens, homes, bedrooms etc.
+We have access to the main playground and use this daily (weather and daylight permitting) ensuring that games are played which allow for social distancing between bubbles.
+The children have access to a range of equipment including: footballs, skipping ropes, the boom box for dancing and equipment to use their imagination when building obstacle courses.

-The club aims to do a creative activity every week during the winter months (please see the medium term planning to see this terms project).
+The club aims to have creative activities every day should the weather be poor (please see the medium term planning to see this term’s project).

 Phone: 07810071148 Email: email@example.com